HOW to APPLY

 Letters from the references may be send by postal mail as originals, or the references may send them directly to the e-mail above.

 All applications are assessed by at least two faculty members, appointed by or part of the MEDfOR Commission.
 Decisions on acceptance or not into the MEDfOR programme is made by the MEDfOR Commission.
-To each assessment category (i.e. academic potential including undergraduate point average (UPA) of the 180 ECTS degree or equivalent, relevant work experience, motivation, and recommendations ) is allocated a grade between 1 (poor) and 5 (outstanding).
-A final application grade is obtained using a weighting system whereby 65% of the final grade is allocated to academic potential, 15% to relevant work experience, and 10% to each other category.
+Each candidate will be evaluated on 4 categories: (i) academic potential, (i) relevant work experience, (iii) motivation, and (iv) recommendations.
+Candidates are graded between 1 and 5.
+A final application grade is obtained using a casino bonus weighting system whereby 65% of the final grade is allocated to academic potential, 15% to relevant work experience, and 10% to each other category.